 Becoming a River Guardian involves adopting a stretch of river that you visit regularly.
 After all, who knows the river better than the people who visit it every day?

-We provide you with the tools and knowhow to enable you to make a positive difference towards improving your local river’s health.
-Simple tasks like collecting litter and reporting pollution incidents can make a big difference.
+We provided the tools and knowhow to enable volunteers to make a positive difference towards improving their local river’s health.
+Simple tasks such as collecting litter and reporting pollution incidents can make a big difference.